 Tell your teen to take advantage of after-school driver’s ed. classes; at some large schools, they will have seasonal sessions at a discount.

-Young Drivers offer a few different packages that give students a great overview of driver’s instruction, from defensive driving techniques to road test prep and interactive driving modules.
+Young Drivers offers a few different packages that give students a great overview of driver’s instruction-from defensive driving techniques to road test prep and interactive driving modules.

 At Young Drivers, as an example, a full course includes 20 to 25 hours of in-class instruction and testing, plus 10 to 15.25 hours private in-car training, while some options include the road test while others don’t.
 It depends on the package you choose.